fru-old/jsdoc-at-examples/readme.md

 The @expose JSDoc tag adds gYearMonth to the global scope after it is declared.
 Without @expose the test would fail because gYearMonth is undefined.

 The next example illustrates that any javascript object can be used as an expected values and equality is checked using a recursive `deepEquals` approach.
-When an except is expected use `throws`.
+When an exception is expected use `throws`.

 ```javascript
 /**